remixcph/topic-storm-starter/README.md

 ## The App you'll build

-Topic Storm: an app used to brain brain storm new topics for meetups.
+Topic Storm: an app used to brain storm new topic ideas for the upcoming meetups.

 **Main features are**